 At the fall and spring MGIS Orientation programs, you will receive a copy of the current MGIS Graduate Student Handbook.
 The handbook provides an easily accessible guide to our program's policies and requirements.
 It will help you traverse your degree program smoothly, so please be sure to read through it and refer to it as necessary when particular questions arise.
 The DGS can also answer questions you might have about topics covered in the handbook.

 In addition to our program's handbook, the University provides several useful resources on the Graduate School Advising page.
-The College of Liberal Arts Graduate Programs Office page has a number of resources for career development, supportive services, funding and financial support and more.
+The College of Liberal Arts Graduate Students page has a number of resources for career development, supportive services, funding and financial support and more.

 Maintaining Active Student Status